 Focus Area 3.7 Normative neuropsychological database.
-Developing a Normative Neuropsychological Database for the purpose of developing standards for neuropsychological diagnosis, accounting for age, primary language, race, ethnicity, educational achievement, occupation, cognitive reserve, and possibly socioeconomic status.
+Developing a Normative Neuropsychological Database for the purpose of developing standards for neuropsychological diagnosis, accounting for age, primary language, race, ethnicity, educational achievement, occupation, cognitive reserve, socioeconomic status, and other lifestyle factors.
 The ethnic diversity in Florida provides both a challenge for neuropsychological diagnosis as well as an opportunity to provide the nation with invaluable normative data.
 Priority will be given to applications that involve populations that have been historically underrepresented in research.